Precision Insert Molding

 • PTFE

-PTFE Polytetrafluoroethylene (PTFE), commonly known as Teflon, is a high-performance fluoropolymer.
+Polytetrafluoroethylene (PTFE), commonly known as Teflon, is a high-performance fluoropolymer.
 It is frequently used in mechanical components requiring reduced friction and wear—such as bearings, gears, and piston rings—due to its non-stick properties, low friction characteristics, and self-lubricating capabilities.
-PTFE also exhibits excellent electrical insulation properties, making it highly suitable for applications like high-frequency cables,
+PTFE also exhibits excellent electrical insulation properties, making it highly suitable for applications like high-frequency cables, high-voltage insulators, and electronic components.

 PTFE(Polytetrafluoroethylene) plastic material with excellent chemical resistance and low friction for precision machined components